yuanxy92/DMDiff_ICCV2025/README.md

 :star: If DMDiff is helpful for you, please help star this repo.
 Thanks! :hugs:

-:star: Since our code has been re-tuned, retrained, and evaluated on the updated version of the dataset, the reported metrics may differ slightly from those presented in the paper.
+:star: Since our code has been re-tuned, retrained, and evaluated on the updated version of the dataset (7800 train, 7707 test, 10921 pseudo), the reported metrics may differ slightly from those presented in the paper.
 Thanks! :hugs:

 ## :book: Table Of Contents